-- 1. Turn the radio off. - With the back of the radio facing you, lift the battery latch up to release the battery cover and remove the cover. - 3.
-Gently remove the NiMH battery. - 4.
-Reposition the battery cover and press down to secure.
+- 1. Turn the radio off. - 2.
+With the back of the radio facing you, lift the battery latch up to release the battery cover and remove the cover. - 3.
+Remove the NiMH battery pack by pulling the ribbon attached to the radio.
+4. Reposition the battery cover and press down to secure.